kali-mx/BlogContent/LLMNR_POISONING.md

 # LLMNR POISONING
 #### LLMNR (Link Local Multicast Name Resolution) is a key feature enabled by default in Active Directory, used to hail other clients on the network if DNS fails to do so.
 The Domain Controller (DC) sends out a broadcast asking any connected client to respond to the share request.
-Responder, a multi-function MITM sniffer, will answer and in the exhange the username and NTLM password hash is broadcast.
+Responder, a multi-function MITM sniffer, will masquerade as this share, answer back, and in the exhange the username and NTLM password hash is broadcast.
 Responder will capture this for us and we can attempt to crack the hash or reuse it in a login attempt aka 'pass the hash'.
 We will explore both, as well as examples of how we could use responder during an engagement.

 #### Start Responder on your eth0